CarolinaPB/population-variant-calling/README.md

 ## RESULTS

-The most important files are and directories are:
+The most important files and directories are:

 - **<run_date>_files.txt** dated file with an overview of the files used to run the pipeline (for documentation purposes)
 - **results** directory that contains